Sir Thomas Barton1

 Bernard Fitzpatrick, aged around 9 2

-Bernard Edward Barnaby Fitzpatrick, 2nd Baron Castletown of Upper Ossory was educated at Eton College, Eton, Berkshire, England.1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, England, in 1870 with a Bachelor of Arts (B.A.), 2nd class in law and history.1 He gained the rank of officer in 1871 in the service of the 1st Life Guards.1 He held the office of Sheriff of Queen's County in 1876.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Portarlington between 1880 and 1883.1 He fought in the Egyptian Campaign in 1882.1 He succeeded to the title of 2nd Baron Castletown of Upper Ossory, in the Queen's County [U.K., 1869] on 22 January 1883.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in June 1902.1 He held the office of Chancellor of the Royal University of Ireland between 1906 and 1910.1 He was invested as a Knight, Order of St. Patrick (K.P.) on 29 February 1908.1 He was invested as a Privy Counsellor (P.C.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1870 with a Bachelor of Arts (B.A.), 2nd class in law and history.1 He gained the rank of officer in 1871 in the 1st Life Guards.1 He held the office of Sheriff of Queen's County in 1876.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Portarlington between 1880 and 1883.1 He fought in the Egyptian Campaign in 1882.1 He succeeded as the 2nd Baron Castletown of Upper Ossory, in the Queen's County [U.K., 1869] on 22 January 1883.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in June 1902.1 He held the office of Chancellor of the Royal University of Ireland between 1906 and 1910.1 He was appointed Knight, Order of St. Patrick (K.P.) on 29 February 1908.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] on 13 November 1908.1

 On his death, his title became extinct.3